polakowo/datadocs/docs/big-data/wide-column-stores.md

 #### Cassandra's model

+- Each table is a distributed multi-dimensional map indexed by the PRIMARY KEY.
+- All tables must be in a keyspace - keyspaces are like databases.
 - PRIMARY KEY identifies the location and order of stored data.
     - SIMPLE PRIMARY KEY is made up of a single column.
 - The first element of the PRIMARY KEY is the PARTITION KEY.